channingwalton/obsidian-themes/README.md

 # obsidian-big-sur-notes-theme

-An obsidian theme based on Big Sur and Notes colours.
+An obsidian theme based on Notes colours.

 ## Installation